PC-Talk: Precise Facial Animation Control for Audio-Driven Talking Face Generation: Abstract

 \section{Abstract}

 { Recent advancements in audio-driven talking face generation have made great progress in lip synchronization.
-However, current methods often lack sufficient control over facial animation such as speaking style and emotional expression, resulting in uniform outputs.
-In this paper, we focus on improving two key factors: lip-audio alignment and emotion control, to enhance the diversity and user-friendliness of talking videos.
-Lip-audio alignment control focuses on elements like speaking style and the scale of lip movements, whereas emotion control is centered on generating realistic emotional expressions, allowing for modifications in multiple attributes such as intensity.
-To achieve precise control of facial animation, we propose a novel framework, PC-Talk, which enables lip-audio alignment and emotion control through implicit keypoint deformations.
-First, our lip-audio alignment control module facilitates precise editing of speaking styles at the word level and adjusts lip movement scales to simulate varying vocal loudness levels, maintaining lip synchronization with the audio.
-Second, our emotion control module generates vivid emotional facial features with pure emotional deformation.
-This module also enables the fine modification of intensity and the combination of multiple emotions across different facial regions.
-Our method demonstrates outstanding control capabilities and achieves state-of-the-art performance on both HDTF and MEAD datasets in extensive experiments. }
+However, current methods often lack sufficient control over talking face, such as speaking style and emotional expression, resulting in uniform facial motion.
+In this paper, we focus on improving two key factors: lip-audio alignment control(LAC) and emotion control(EMC), to enhance the diversity and user-friendliness of talking videos.
+Lip-audio alignment control ensures accurate lip-sync across varied speaking styles to simulate different talking habits, whereas emotion control aims to generate realistic emotional expressions with varying intensities and mixed emotional states.
+To achieve precise facial animation control, we propose a novel and efficient framework, \textbf{PC-Talk}, which enables lip-audio alignment and emotion control through implicit keypoint deformations.
+First, our LAC module generates lip-synced talking faces with a specific speaking style, derived from either a video reference or preset options.
+It also supports lip movement scale adjustment and fine-grained editing of speaking styles for specific articulations.
+Second, our EMC module produces vivid emotional facial expressions through pure emotional deformation.
+It further enables precise control over emotion intensity and the compound emotions across different facial regions.
+Our method demonstrates outstanding control capabilities and achieves SOTA performance on HDTF and MEAD datasets in experiments.
+Project page: https://bq-wang0511.github.io/PC-Talk/ }